 In all other respects this policy extends the standards for general election signs as outlined in 5.1.1 to any local election signs used in the Kawerau District.

-5.2 Location of election signs
+5.2 Location of signs for local and general elections

 Election signs are allowed on private property subject to the consent of the property owner.